rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 Children should be taught to wash their hands frequently, but particularly after using wheeled bikes, trikes and other large, movable toys.
 Children should be encouraged where possible not to touch their faces or to put objects in their mouths.
-Sharing stories, singing and playing outdoor games will help all children to socialise and resettle into familiar everyday classroom routines.
+Sharing stories and playing outdoor games will help all children to socialise and resettle into familiar everyday classroom routines.

 We have amended legislation to allow for the temporary disapplying and modifying of a number of requirements within the early years foundation